Home

 add

-. - Interfaces for the various operations the calculator might need to carry out as part of a calculation.
-For the tutorial, again, the only interface we define is for the "add" operation.
+Interfaces for the various operations the calculator might need to carry out as part of a calculation.
+For the tutorial, again, the only import we define is for the "add" operation from the "docs:adder" world defined previously.

 Create an add